american-perspectives-capstone/american-attitudes/README.md

 <a name='acquire_takeaways'></a>
 ## Takeaways from Acquire:
-- We acquired a DataFrame from Kaggle which has 2524 and 124 columns.
+- We acquired a DataFrame from a Pew Research Panel survey which contained 2524 observations and 124 columns.
 - Each row represents an individual American adult and his or her responses to the survey questions.
 - Of our 124 columns, 2 are continuous and numeric: `qkey` and `weight`.
 The remaining 122 columns are categorical features.
     - The `weight` column indicates the corresponding survey weight of each respondent in the sample.
 The survey weight indicates how representative an observation is of the total population.